mbabynames search ✿

 Kingsley Brooks

-Meaning: Kingsley = "noble and strong", Brooks = "small stream".
+Meaning: Kingsley = "king's meadow", Brooks = "small stream".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Brooks (1 syllable) provides a firm close after the longer Kingsley.

 Kingsley Cash

-Kingsley carries the meaning "noble and strong" while Cash brings "hollow".
+Kingsley carries the meaning "king's meadow" while Cash brings "hollow".
 Said together, Kingsley Cash has both weight and warmth.
 At 2 syllables, Kingsley needs a shorter middle to stay balanced.
 Cash does that.

 Kingsley Grey